MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 ## Shared categories

-Dynamics 365 uses the Shared categories concept to categorize expenses in different applications, such as Dynamics 365 Finance, Dynamics 365 Supply Chain, and Dynamics 365 Project Operations.
-For each Transaction category created, Project Operations automatically creates five related Shared categories: Hours, Expense, Fees, Item, and On-account.
+Microsoft Dynamics 365 uses the Shared categories concept to categorize expenses in different applications, such as Microsoft Dynamics 365 Finance, Microsoft Dynamics 365 Supply Chain, and Project Operations.
+For each transaction category that's created, Project Operations automatically creates these five related Shared categories: Hours, Expense, Fees, Item, and On-account.
 You can review and adjust the shared categories by going to **Project management and accounting** \> **Setup** \> **Categories** \> **Shared Categories**.

 ### New functionality to allow categories on on-account type transactions

-With the 10.0.41 release, there's a new feature that allows you to create a shared category for on-account type transactions.
+With the 10.0.41 release, there's a new feature that lets you create a shared category for on-account type transactions.
 Within **Feature management**, the **Enable project categories for on-account transactions** feature is now available.
 New functionality enabled by this feature includes:

 - New transaction categories created in Dataverse now have a fifth shared category available to be configured.
 - **Project management and accounting parameters** has a new default setting to default the category for on-account transactions.
 This default applies to both retainers and milestone transactions.